Smz216/SannyBuilder-RPC/README.md

 ## English

-This project adds Discord Rich Presence support for **Sanny Builder**, showing when you are editing GTA San Andreas scripts.
+This project adds Discord Rich Presence support for **Sanny Builder**, showing when you are editing GTA scripts.
 It detects if Sanny Builder is running and updates your Discord status with custom details and images.

 ### Features